sean-smith/scale-out-computing-on-aws/docs/storage/backend-storage-options.md

 ### Root partition

-By default SOCA provision a 10GB EBS disk for the root partition.
+By default Scale-Out Computing on AWS provision a 10GB EBS disk for the root partition.
 This may be an issue if you are using a custom AMI configured with a bigger root disk size or if you simply want to allocate additional storage for the root partition.
 To expand the size of the volume, submit a simulation using `-l root_size=<SIZE_IN_GB>` parameter.

 ~~~bash